CyrexDev12/Blackjack-CPP/readme.md

 Update(s) to come:
 - Add chips so the player can bet
 - Implement doubling down, splitting, etc...
+- Make it so the player can continously play
 - Implement a game interface

 Commitment Log: